Abraham-Solis/reactPortfolio/README.md

   - [Questions](#questions)

   ## Description
   This is my portfolio displaying group and solo work I have worked one.
-If you like what you see feel free to conact me below!
+If you like what you see feel free to conact me below! *The geko does not work on mmozilla firefox*

   ## Installation
   *Steps required to install project and how to get the development environment running:*